Motivated, organised and creative, I am passionate about storytelling and I love teamwork. I have a great understanding of digital production.

 My favourite activity at secondary school was Technical Theatre.
-I had been apart of a technical theatre extracurricular club from year 8.
+I had been apart of a technical theatre extracurricular club from year eight.
 I very much enjoyed the technical side which I chose instead of performing in drama for my final two years.
-During my time at the club, I operated and designed lighting for many shows as well taking part as stage crew in several theatres across the UK.
-This comprehensive experience in production, lighting, and sound over four years gave be the basis for my lighting and sound skills for my films.
-The production side reinforced my knowledge of the production process.
-To see my full experience and credits in theatre please visit my StarNow profile.
+During my time at the club, I operated and designed lighting for many shows as well as taking part as stage crew in several theatres across the UK.
+This comprehensive experience in production, lighting, and sound over four years gave me the basis of lighting and sound skills for film.

 Weston College (Further Education)